shipengcheng1230/Oetqf.jl/docs/src/index.md

 (@v1.11) pkg> add https://github.com/shipengcheng1230/Oetqf.jl#<version_number>
 ```

+## Contributing

+Contributions are highly welcome and encouraged!
+Whether you’re interested in extending the physics (e.g., fault or mantle dynamics), improving geometric or meshing capabilities, or optimizing performance and parallelism, your input is hugely valuable!

+- For ideas or feature requests, please open an issue or discussion thread.
+- For code contributions, please work from a fork of this repository and open a pull request when your changes are ready.
+Small improvements and major additions are equally appreciated.
+- If you’d like to collaborate on research-level extensions, don’t hesitate to reach out by email.

 ## Known Issues

 - The competition between Julia threads and BLAS threads when hyperthreading is disabled, see [this example](https://discourse.julialang.org/t/possible-performance-drop-when-using-more-than-one-socket-threads/62022).